AlgoTradingHub/theplatform-book/source/plugins.md

 }
 ```

-Almost done, left to register our plugin:
+Almost done, now we need to register our plugin:

 ```Rust
 declare_plugin!(